 If you read our post 24 things you can throw away right now you’ll recognize some of these items on this list.
 This isn’t a complete list of everything you can and can’t recycle but this gives you a deeper in-depth look at how to recycle certain things and other helpful tips on reducing household clutter and contaminants.

-Postal mail spam is still one of the biggest threat of unwanted junk mail.
-While it IS illegal for companies to sell your name and address to other individuals and companies without your knowledge scary enough sometimes this information can be easily found on the internet often times they are very good guesses.
+Postal mail spam is still one of the biggest threats of unwanted junk mail.
+While it IS illegal for companies to sell your name and address to other individuals and companies without your knowledge.
 However, often it’s just information companies pay to send out via the USPS to drive up business.

 Call toll-free 1-888-5-OPT-OUT (1-888-567-8688) or visit www.optoutprescreen.com.
 Both the phone number and website are operated by the major consumer reporting companies.